VishalPrasanth/hr-workflow/README.md

 # HR Workflow Automation

+Welcome, Tredence Associate!
+Thank you so much for visiting my GitHub.
+I sincerely appreciate your time and consideration, and I’d be truly grateful for the opportunity to be part of Tredence.

 A visual, interactive workflow builder for HR teams, built using **React**, **TypeScript**, **React Flow**, and a **mock JSON-server backend**.

 This tool allows an HR admin to **design**, **configure**, **validate**, **simulate**, **export**, and **import** internal workflows such as onboarding, leave approval, or document verification.